LIT-Protocol/vincentDocs/docs/Developers/Quick-Start.md

 # Quick Start

-	:::info App Dashboard
+	:::info Demo
-	Try out the Dollar-Cost-Averaging demo that buys top memecoins on Base here: https://demo.heyvincent.ai/
+	Try out the [Dollar-Cost-Averaging demo](https://demo.heyvincent.ai/) that buys top memecoins on Base.

-	You can follow the end-to-end code for the DCA demo here: https://github.com/LIT-Protocol/vincent-dca/tree/main
+	You can follow the [end-to-end code](https://github.com/LIT-Protocol/vincent-dca/tree/main) for the DCA demo.

-	Please follow the below steps to register your App using the Dashboard here: https://dashboard.heyvincent.ai/.

-	Registering an App requires that you have gas on our Yellowstone blockchain.
-You can use the faucet to get some tokens for registering your App: https://chronicle-yellowstone-faucet.getlit.dev/.
 	:::

 In this Quick Start guide you'll learn everything about Vincent Apps and how to register your own Vincent App.
 Follow the below steps to register your Vincent App: